Generative Visuals using Kinect for Processing

 Author

-- Eric Medine is a Los Angeles area artist working in multimedia and video art.
-Most recently he completed a residency at the Can Serrat Centro de Actividades Artisticas in Barcelona, Spain.
-He has given numerous lectures, workshops, and presentations on topics such as curating electronic art, hacking video game hardware, and software programming for live video exhibitions.
-He currently is co-director of La-Va.org, a loosely organized communtiy of video artists working primarily in the...
+- Eric Medine is a Berlin-based experiential producer working in multimedia and video art.
+He has given numerous lectures, workshops, exhibitions, and presentations on topics such as curating electronic art, hacking video game hardware, and software programming for live video exhibitions.